Sofirn Q8 Quad rechargeable LED flashlight, 5,000 lumens, 628 metres. A milestone in torch science! Customer reviews

 Since I received a sample of the Quad it's lived on my nightstand – it's easily the best bumps-in-the-night torch I've ever owned!
 It's hard to knock over and easy to turn on in the dark, even if the backlight in the button is turned off, and I can ramp up from ultra-low to maintain my night vision or go straight to the shockingly bright turbo even when I'm half asleep.

 During load-shedding I mount the Q8 on a Gorillapod so I can point it at a ceiling or a wall to provide even lighting wherever I need it, and attach it to just about anything.
-The Quad also makes a brilliant all-weather lantern by simply adding a white plastic bucket and lid with a hole in it!
+The Quad also makes a brilliant all-weather lantern with the optional diffuser.